 - and to use specific skills to fill the GAP that exists between the physician and the patient

-What exactly is the GAP between physicians and patients?
+What exactly is the GAP between physicians and clients?
 Well in simple terms, it has to do with misunderstandings and a lack of empathy.
 After all, doctors have a tendency to speak in medical terms that most of us probably don’t understand.
 All we can do is tell them how we feel, but sometimes this creates misunderstandings.
 So a functional nutritionist makes sure to take all of these things into account, including how the patient feels.

 The Functional Nutrition Approach

 The functional nutrition approach involves a series of steps to determine the most customized approach.
 Some of the steps may include:

 - A comprehensive evaluation looking at medical history, with particular attention paid to the timeline of symptom development

 - Organ system review